digitaledgeit/sass-spacing/README.md

     //specify whether !important is applied
     $spacing-important: false;

     //specify the prefix used for the breakpoint attribute used by the compiled classes
     $spacing-breakpoint-attribute-prefix: 'breakpoint-';

 See the [sass-breakpoints](https://www.npmjs.com/package/sass-breakpoints) package for instructions on customising the available breakpoints.

 ## Change log

+### v1.1.0

+- added `auto` size

 ### v1.0.0